RTmtfiallos/IDS-AKS-Accelerator/README.md

     <BR>
 * [AKS Secure Baseline {Private Cluster}](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/containers/aks/secure-baseline-aks)

   * The AKS bicep code is based on the architecture of the AKS Baseline, the Well Architected Framework.
 Randstad has highly customized the solution to ensure successful implementations with a high degree of confidence.
-The result is a fully validated infrastructure before it is deployed.
+The result is a fully validated infrastructure before it's deployed.
   * To "Shift Left" as much as possible, ensuring AKS is well-architected and secure.
   * Although the code and configuration for this project are largely based on the AKS Baseline, the philosophy is different.
-  * In this project, we are focusing on the [implementation experience](https://github.com/RTmtfiallos/IDS-AKS-Accelerator/helper/public/) and [automation workflows](https://github.com/RTmtfiallos/IDS-AKS-Accelerator/tree/main/.github/workflows).
+  * For this client and project, we are focusing on the [implementation experience](https://rtmtfiallos.github.io/IDS-AKS-Accelerator/helper/public/) and [automation workflows](https://github.com/RTmtfiallos/IDS-AKS-Accelerator/tree/main/.github/workflows).
 The AKS Baseline contains much of the documentation and practices.
     <BR>
 * [Well Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/)